Title: The Waking

 My Rating: 4.5⭐

 The Waking is the debut novel of Matthew Smith.

-The story is ambiguous at various points, as there are few questions which were left unanswered for the readers to make their own interpretations.
-There is lot of reading between the lines.
+The story is ambiguous at various points, as there are a few questions which were left unanswered for the readers to make their own interpretations.
+There is a lot of reading between the lines.

-It is a really different from all other thriller or suspense novels.
+It is really different from all other thriller or suspense novels.